brysonreece/eval/README.md

 * [Flat UI](https://github.com/designmodo/Flat-UI) - a great UI boilerplate to build our web interface around

 And of course E.V.A.L. itself is open source under the MIT License.

+_Google Cardboard is a trademark of Google Inc._